-Note: Fort some courses formerly listed under English (ENG), please see the listings under WRT (WRT).
+Note: For some courses formerly listed under English (ENG), please see the listings under WRT (WRT).

-ENG 2080 Approaches to Grammar 3 s.h.
-A linguistics course providing an historical sketch of the development of the human language and treating the interplay between theory of language and approaches to the study of grammar.
+ENG 2080 Approaches to Grammar

+A linguistics course providing an historical sketch of the development of the English language, examining the interplay between theory of language and approaches to the study of grammar.
 By analyzing English phonology, morphology, syntax, semantics, and pragmatics, the course shows the changing nature of language and emphasizes how that change is influenced by politics and culture.
 The effects of dialect and register on communication in English are explored.
 Applications to teaching grammar in elementary and secondary settings are examined.